mallgroup/mal-gistor/README.md

  />

 # Gistor
-Powerful UI for your Gists stored at GitHub.
+Powerful UI for your Gist snippets stored on GitHub.

 App available on https://gistlike.pro